Only the standard layout is currently available. However, it is possible to overwrite the CSS of the cookie window.

 The European Court of Justice (ECJ) has ruled that cookie banners, which do not expressly require the consent of the website visitor, are not lawful under the DSGVO.
 To make it easier for TYPO3 developers to implement this new requirement, we have developed the sgalinski Cookie Opt-In, an easy-to-integrate module that enables embedding for cookies and tracking scripts that is compliant with GDPR (DSGVO) and ePrivacy.
 You can find further information in the german blog article from Dr. Schwenke.

-Support of TYPO3 v8 up to Cookie Opt-In Version 4 and TYPO3 v7 & v6 up to Version 3
+TYPO3 Versions | 12.4.X | 13.4.X Support of TYPO3 v9 - v11 up to Cookie Opt-In version 6, v8 up to version 4 and TYPO3 v7 & v6 up to version 3 |

 We are looking forward to support you with the integration of our Cookie Opt-In Extension into your TYPO3 instance.
 Just contact us with your support request! – Everyone else who integrates and configures our Cookie Consent Tool on their own will find a Cookie Opt-In documentation on this page as support.